-Baptistry installation is not that difficult, but there are a few general guidelines to know when planning your installation.
+Baptistry installation is not difficult, but there are some general guidelines to know when planning your installation.
 Refer to the tips below to help make your church's baptistry installation as smooth as possible.

 General Notes on Fiberglass Church Baptistry Installation